Dental Anxiety and Sedation

 – Netflix available in all rooms to watch during treatment

-– Popcorn to eat after your visit, as well as water, coffee, and tea
+– Popcorn to eat after your visit, as well as water, coffee, and tea (before the pandemic)

 – Our therapy dog, Bella

 – Sedation options (if necessary)